devopsdays/devopsdays-web/content/events/2019-boston/program/taylor-joann.md

 Type: "talk"
 Speakers: ["taylor-anne-snook","joann-becker"]
 ---
-What's it like for a person with disabilities to try to use an inaccessible website?
-The answer is frustrating.
-See for yourself during a live demonstration by JoAnn Becker, a native user of screen reader assistive technology.
-Get a real user's perspective and then learn what to do about it:
+One billion people worldwide have a disability and experts predict that this number will grow at an accelerated rate.
+What type of experience does this population have when trying to use an inaccessible website, either at work or while booking travel or shopping online?
+A frustrating one.
+At this live demonstration, get the user's perspective and see how screen reader assistive technology processes data that isn't accessible and learn:

-1. How to incorporate digital accessibility into each stage of design and development to avoid costly "bolted on" fixes.
-2. How to build digital accessibility into your organization's processes for all roles, including Marketing, Purchasing, Recruitment, Designers, Content Authors, Developers, Acceptance testing, and Quality assurance.
+1. How to incorporate digital accessibility into each stage of design and development across all job functions (including Marketing, Purchasing, Recruitment, Designers, Content Authors, Developers, Acceptance Testing, and Quality Assurance).
+2. Why it's critical to consider accessibility from the outset to avoid costly "bolted on" fixes.
+3. How to create the most inclusive experience for everyone, including those with cognitive, mobility or sensory impairments.